 The iPhone 6s has a pretty decent battery life as it is, but you can always squeeze some more out of your device when needed.
 Here are our favorite iPhone 6s battery life tips & tricks for you to try.
-We already reported on the Low Power Mode, which Apple included in iOS 9, a mode that reduces energy usage in a significant way and allows you use the device for far longer.
+We already reported on the Low Power Mode, a mode that reduces energy usage in a significant way and allows you use the device for far longer.
 But there are other, less well known tricks that extend battery life on iPhone 6s.

 Several features can be optimized or disabled, which results in less power usage.
 Here is an overview of some of the more overlooked things you can do.

 Use a static wallpaper instead of a dynamic wallpaper or “Live Photo”

 While moving wallpapers are certainly cool to look at, they require quite a bit of your processing power and thus tax the battery, especially when unlocking the iPhone several times a day.Settings > Wallpaper > Choose a New Wallpaper

 You can pick one of the predefined stills or go to your Camera Roll and select a regular photo.
 This will apply a static wallpaper and conserve energy during usage.
 Open up your “Settings” app, go to “Wallpaper” and “Choose a New Wallpaper”.
 Then change your Lock Screen and Home Screen wallpaper to one of the static options instead of “Dynamic” or “Live”.